-Since we established special consultation desks in January 2020, we have made decisions for approximately 880,000 COVID-19 related loans with a value of 15 trillion yen through the end of June of this year.
+Since we established special consultation services in January 2020, we have made decisions for approximately 1.06 million COVID-19 related loans with a value of 18 trillion yen through the end of June of this year.
 This is the largest operation in the history of Japan's policy-based finance.
 In addition, in August 2020 we began handling COVID-19 Hybrid Subordinated Loan Program in order to bolster the financial foundations of SMEs and micro/small businesses that have been impacted by the COVID-19 pandemic.
-As of June 30, 2021, a total of 3,000 loan decisions were made worth a total of 500 billion yen.
+As of June 30, 2022, a total of 6,000 loan decisions were made worth a total of 900 billion yen.